- Microsoft OneDrive is an excellent cloud storage service that's found on a ton of devices.

 Will resetting OneDrive delete files?

 All your current sync connections, including personal OneDrive and, if configured, OneDrive for business or education, are terminated when OneDrive is reset.
-Resetting OneDrive on your PC won’t result in the loss of any files or data.
+Resetting OneDrive on your PC won’t result in losing any files or data.

 How do I reinstall OneDrive on Windows 11?

-- Open the File Explorer and input the path below in the Address bar, followed by hitting the Enter key.
+- Open the File Explorer and input the path below in the Address bar, then hit Enter.

 - Double-click on the OneDriveSetup File.